palomapiot/distil-metahate/prompts/instruction.md

-You must explain why a social media message is hate or not and then tell me your decision.
+You must explain why a social media message is hateful or not and then tell me your decision.
 You must always reply with only a JSON containing one field 'hate_speech' including a Boolean value ("True" for hate speech messages, "False" for neutral ones); and a field 'explanations' containing a list with the each message phrase and its corresponding explanation.
 Do not include text outside the JSON.

 This is the definition of hate speech: "language characterized by offensive, derogatory, humiliating, or insulting discourse that promotes violence, discrimination, or hostility towards individuals or groups based on attributes such as race, religion, ethnicity, or gender".